rossta/rossta.github.com/source/blog/2011-12-22-toggle-rails-caching-in-rspec-suite.md

 end
 ```

 The around block takes the RSpec example object as an argument.
 The block is triggered when :caching is detected as a key in an example’s metadata.
-The example object provides a number of methods for test introspection, allowing you to make changes before and after calling #run to execute the spec.
-Here, we are storing the previously set value of ActionContoller::Base.perform_caching, setting it for the local suite, and setting it back to the original value after it completes.
+The example object provides a number of methods for test introspection, allowing you to make changes before and after calling run to execute the spec.
+Here, we are storing the previously set value of `ActionContoller::Base.perform_caching`, setting it for the local suite, and setting it back to the original value after it completes.

 As a result, we now have a simple, explicit mechanism for introducing caching to individual specs and suites: